-Koh Kood is one of the most amazing Thai islands I’ve visited yet.
-It is a place where you can have an entire beach to yourself.
-The water is perfectly clear, small crabs scurry about the sand, and the beaches are backed by beautiful coconut forests.
+Koh Kood remains one of the most amazing Thai islands I’ve visited to date.
+It’s a serene place where you can have an entire beach to yourself, swim in perfectly clear water, watch small crabs scurry about the sand, and the beaches are backed by beautiful coconut forests.

 Things to do on Koh Kood Island

 From beaches to waterfalls and small fishing villages, there are plenty of amazing things to do on Koh Kood.
-While there isn’t that much information online about Koh Kood, I guarantee you can stay busy exploring this discreet island for at least a week.
+There’s certainly enough to keep you exploring this rather discreet island for at least a week.

 Beaches on Koh Kood

-In a striking similarity to the beaches in Koh Chang, you will typically find Koh Kood’s best beaches on the west coast.
-The east coast is covered by dense forest, rocky shorelines, and is fairly hard to access by land, however, there is an exception which I’ll detail below.
+Similar to the beaches on Koh Chang, you’ll find Koh Kood’s best beaches on the west coast.
+The east coast is covered by dense forest, rocky shorelines, and is difficult to access by land.
+There’s one exception, which I’ll detail below.

-Khlong Chao Beach is located midway down the west coast of Koh Kod.
-This is the busiest beach on Koh Kood with a mixture of luxury, boutique, and budget hotels.
-You will find hotels on both the beachfront and along the backwater canal which connects to Khlong Chao Waterfall.
-Despite the island’s tourist hub, Khlong Chao is also one of the most beautiful beaches on Koh Kood with a long stretch of white powdery sand and shallow blue waters in the bay.
-You will find a handful of laid back restaurants and cafes on the northern end of Khlong Chao Beach.
+Khlong Chao Beach is located midway down the west coast of Koh Kood.
+This is the busiest beach on Koh Kood with a mixture of luxury, boutique, and budget hotels along both the beachfront and backwater canal.
+Despite being busier, it’s still one of the most beautiful beaches on the island with a long stretch of white powdery sand.
+You’ll find a handful of laid back restaurants and cafes on the northern end of Khlong Chao Beach.

 Ao Takhian Beach is located in the southwest of Koh Kood.
 You will need to take the road heading towards the south of the island where you will eventually reach a fork in the road, left towards Khlong Hin Beach, and right towards Ao Takhian Beach.
 The small route on the right leads you past the two resorts; Charm’s House, and Pa Hin Sai before taking you onto the beach.
 Ao Takhain has some rocks scattered around the sand, however still perfect for swimming.